Christmas Activities For the Whole of December!

-It’s Decembeeeeerrrrrr!
+It’s almost Decembeeeeerrrrrr!
 It’s now acceptable to do all those Christmas and Advent activities you might have been thinking about for weeks (months?
 Just me?).
-These days it’s acceptable to get as Christmassy as you like as early as you like, but as December is here it’s now officially acceptable.
+These days it’s acceptable to get as Christmassy as you like as early as you like, but as December is almost here it’s now officially acceptable.

 I haven’t quite got my tree and decorations up yet but SOON, because I’m genuinely excited at having December free to do All The Christmassy Things.
 I’ve made a list that should last 25 days, so there’s plenty to choose from.